mjpritchard/test-decap-help/content/docs/getting-started/login.md

 weight: 100
 ---

 This article explains how to login to JASMIN.
-It covers:

-- Preparing your credentials: loading your private key
-- The JASMIN login servers
-- Logging in to JASMIN
-- X-forwarding for graphical applications (within JASMIN only)
-- Where next?

 The instructions below cover the process of logging in using a terminal client only.
 For a graphical linux desktop, please see alternative instructions using